-During the mid-1990's, we undertook an initiative to use our land and offshore platform drilling experience to develop a new generation of drilling rigs that would be safer, faster-moving and more capable than mechanical rigs.
+During the mid-1990's, we undertook an initiative to use our land and offshore platform drilling experience to develop a new generation of drilling rigs that would be safer, faster-moving and higher performing than mechanical rigs.
 In 1998, we put to work a new generation of highly mobile/depth flexible land drilling rigs (individually the "FlexRig®").
-Since the introduction of our FlexRigs, we have focused on designing and building high-performance, high-efficiency rigs to be used exclusively in our contract drilling business.
+Since the introduction of our FlexRigs, we have focused on designing, building, and periodically upgrading, high-performance, high-efficiency rigs to be used exclusively in our contract drilling business.
 We believed that over time FlexRigs would displace older less capable rigs.
 With the advent of unconventional shale plays, our AC drive FlexRigs have proven to be particularly well suited for more complex horizontal drilling requirements.
 The FlexRig has been able to significantly reduce average rig move and drilling times compared to similar depth-rated traditional land rigs.
 In addition, the FlexRig allows greater depth flexibility and provides greater operating efficiency.
 The original rigs were designated as FlexRig1 and FlexRig2 rigs and were designed to drill wells with a depth of between 8,000 and 18,000 feet.
 In 2001, we announced that we would build the next generation of FlexRigs, known as "FlexRig3", which incorporated new drilling technology and new environmental and safety design.
 This new design included integrated top drive, AC electric drive, hydraulic BOP handling system, hydraulic tubular make-up and break-out system, split crown and traveling blocks and an enlarged drill floor that enables simultaneous crew activities.
-FlexRig3s are designed to target well depths of between 8,000 and 22,000 feet.
+In 2004, we deployed the first FlexRig3 skidding systems to enable efficient multi-well pad developments.
+Over 135 of these systems have since been installed on FlexRig3's operating in both the United States and international locations.
+In 2017, we announced and began to deploy FlexRig3 walking system conversions as a second FlexRig3 solution for multiwell pad designs.
+FlexRig3s are designed to target well depths of between 8,000 and 25,000 feet.

 In 2006, we placed into service our first FlexRig4.
 While FlexRig4s are similar to our FlexRig3s, the FlexRig4s are designed to efficiently drill more shallow depth wells of between 4,000 and 18,000 feet.
 The FlexRig4 design includes a trailerized version and a skidding version, which incorporate additional environmental and safety designs.
-This design permits the installation of a pipe handling system which allows the rig to be more efficiently operated and eliminates the need for a casing stabber in the mast.
 While the FlexRig4 trailerized version provides for more efficient well site to well site rig moves, the skidding version allows for drilling of up to 22 wells from a single pad which results in reduced environmental impact.

 In 2011, we announced the introduction of the FlexRig5 design.
 The FlexRig5 is suited for long lateral drilling of multiple wells from a single location, which is well suited for unconventional shale reservoirs.
 The new design preserves the key performance features of FlexRig3 combined with a bi-directional pad drilling system and equipment capacities suitable for wells in excess of 25,000 feet of measured depth.